wp-plugins/tweet-my-post/readme.txt

 This plugin allow wordpress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link and it's author's twitter handle.
 A sample tweet would be "POST_TITLE - POST_LINK by @AUTHOR" .
-If Author has not set any handle only POST_TITLE and POST_LINK is tweeted.
+If Author has not set any handle, only POST_TITLE & POST_LINK are tweeted.

 == Installation ==